Professional Doctorate in Clinical Psychology

 - placement-related documents (Supervisor Evaluation of Clinical Competence, Log of Clinical Experience and Skills)

-- Clinical Practice Reports based on clinical work conducted on placements.
+- Clinical Practice Presentations and Reports based on clinical work conducted on placements.

 In addition to these formal evaluations, you’ll be monitored throughout training by your programme tutors, in order to provide them with qualitative feedback, and opportunities for the development of competencies.
-You’ll also be required to undertake presentations regarding your clinical practice and a videotaped clinical skills exercise, for which you’ll receive qualitative feedback.
+We take the development of professional competencies seriously and expect high levels of conduct from our trainees, which we evaluate closely.

 Support Available

-We recognise that the programme is a demanding one and offer a supportive climate during training.
+As a Programme Team, we recognise that the programme is a demanding one, and aim to provide a supportive climate during training.
 Seeking support is viewed as a professionally responsible course of action.
-A range of structures and procedures have been put in place to provide you with adequate support.
-Advice and support are provided from the programme tutors, who’ll meet with you regularly to address any concerns.
-Plus, you’ll be allocated a professional mentor.
-These are local clinical psychologists whose roles are kept separate from any evaluative component, and who may provide support, guidance and advocacy.
-All our new trainees are allocated a "buddy" from the year above for peer support.
-Finally, each cohort participates in reflective group work with an independent facilitator, focusing on reflective learning and support.
+A range of structures and procedures have been put in place to provide trainees with adequate support.
+Advice and support are provided to trainees from the Course Tutors, who meet regularly with trainees to address any concerns.
+In addition, each trainee can request to be allocated a Professional Mentor.
+These are local Clinical Psychologists whose roles are kept separate from any evaluative component, and who may provide support, guidance and advocacy.
+New trainees are also allocated a "buddy" from the year above for peer support.
+Finally, each cohort participates in reflective group work, focusing on reflective learning and support.
 Participation is compulsory and time is provided within the academic timetable for this.

 Course experts